Rastafari: Diet

 Rastas seek to produce food "naturally", eating what they call ital, or "natural" food.
 This is often grown organically, and locally.
 Most Rastas adhere to the dietary laws outlined in the Book of Leviticus, and thus avoid eating pork or crustaceans.
 Other Rastas remain vegetarian, or vegan, a practice stemming from their interpretation of Leviticus.
 Many also avoid the addition of additives, including sugar and salt, to their food.
-Rasta dietary practices have been ridiculed by non-Rastas; in Ghana for example, where food traditionally includes a high meat content, the Rastas' emphasis on vegetable produce has led to the joke that they "eat like sheep and goats".
+Rasta dietary practices may be denigrated by non-Rastas; in Ghana for example, where food traditionally includes a high meat content, the Rastas' emphasis on vegetable produce has led to the saying that they "eat like sheep and goats".
 In Jamaica, Rasta practitioners have commercialised ital food, for instance by selling fruit juices prepared according to Rasta custom.

 Rastafarians typically avoid food produced by non-Rastas or from unknown sources.
 Rasta men refuse to eat food prepared by a woman while she is menstruating, and some will avoid food prepared by a woman at any time.
 Rastas also generally avoid alcohol, cigarettes, and hard drugs such as heroin and cocaine, presenting these substances as unnatural and dirty and contrasting them with cannabis.
 Rastas also often avoid mainstream scientific medicine and will reject surgery, injections, or blood transfusions.
 Instead they utilise herbal medicine for healing, especially teas and poultices, with cannabis often used as an ingredient.